angular/angular/aio/content/guide/ivy-compatibility.md

 * ICU parsing happens at runtime, so only text, HTML tags and text bindings are allowed inside ICU cases (previously, directives were also permitted inside ICUs).

-* Adding extra text bindings (that are not present in the source i18n message extracted from component's template) into translations will trigger runtime error and extra HTML tags will be rendered as plain text (previously it was possible to add extra bindings and HTML tags into translations since templates were re-compiled for each locale).
+* Adding text bindings into i18n translations that are not present in the source template itself will throw a runtime error (previously, including extra bindings in translations was permitted).

+* Extra HTML tags in i18n translations that are not present in the source template itself will be rendered as plain text (previously, these tags would render as HTML).

 * Providers formatted as `{provide: X}` without a `useValue`, `useFactory`, `useExisting`, or `useClass` property are treated like `{provide: X, useClass: X}` (previously, it defaulted to `{provide: X, useValue: undefined}`).